bojez1/Chronos-Atlas-Architecture_REWORK/WIKIDATA_ETL_SPEC.md

 ### B. Relationship Deep Dive

 The SPARQL query must specifically target and extract the **prerequisite chain** for 10-15 foundational scientific and philosophical concepts (e.g., 'Thermodynamics', 'Calculus', 'Empiricism').
-This ensures the **`PREREQUISITE_FOR`** relationships are fully populated for immediate testing of the **Knowledge Roadmap**.
+This ensures the **`PREREQUISITE_FOR`** relationships are fully populated for immediate testing.

-* **Example:** A dedicated query will pull all entities linked to the 'Calculus' concept via the `P155` (follows) property to generate the required `PREREQUISITE_FOR` edges.